 General Statute of Limitations

-In a state like Minnesota, where criminal defense attorney Justin Schiks practices, the statutes of limitations for drug crimes vary depending on whether the offense is charged as a felony or misdemeanor.
+In a state like Minnesota, where criminal defense lawyer Justin Schiks practices, the statutes of limitations for drug crimes vary depending on whether the offense is charged as a felony or misdemeanor.

 This is one of the many protections given to criminal defendants to make certain they are not put in a situation where the prosecution has been able to preserve their evidence while the defense is left with no way to prepare their case.

 Exceptions to the Statute of Limitations

 Statutes of limitation can be tolled, or paused, under certain circumstances.
 While a statute is paused, the time that elapses is not counted against the term during which a prosecution can commence.

 However, based on a ruling by the Supreme Court in Stogner v.
-California, retroactive prosecution of a suspect based on altering the statute of limitations that was in effect at the time of the alleged offense was ruled an unconstitutional ex-post-facto law.
+California, retroactive prosecution of a suspect based on altering the statute of limitations that was in effect at the time of the alleged offense was ruled unconstitutional ex-post-facto law.

-In any criminal prosecution, it is vital to have the assistance of experienced and knowledgeable counsel.
-An attorney like Justin Schiks of JS Defense can be of tremendous assistance in navigating legal issues like statutes of limitations and the various means of mounting a defense against drug charges.
+A Woodbury, MN Criminal Defense Lawyer like Justin Schiks of JS Defense can be of tremendous assistance in navigating legal issues like statutes of limitations and the various means of mounting a defense against drug charges.